it-at-m/opensource.muenchen.de/improve.md

 ### Support

-Free software is best understood by those who write it.
+Free software is best understood by those who create it.
+The City of Munich relies on commercial support as an important way of financing and promoting free software.
-Vendors provide highly qualified support and can directly influence development.
+Manufacturers offer highly qualified support and can have a direct influence on development.
-Commercial support is thus one of the most important ways to fund and promote free software.
-The City of Munich is happy to use this opportunity to get help and support quickly and to build internal expertise.

-However, it is important to note that open source software is professionally supported and subject to an orderly lifecycle.
+The city generally concludes contracts with service providers that ensure an orderly lifecycle and timely security updates.
-This is essential to ensure timely security updates and to minimize the risk of support gaps if, for example, a community project is temporarily orphaned.
+This minimizes the risk of support gaps if, for example, a community project is temporarily orphaned.
-Therefore, the City typically contracts with service providers who can deliver this support.

 <TagTile
 :available-tags="['support']"